hoanghailongvn/learn-to-hack-Ev3ry7H1ng/web/portswigger/BSCP preparation/README.md

 | File upload vulnerabilities |     |     | ✔️  |
 | JWT | ✔️  | ✔️  |

-## Note

-If you find an SSRF vulnerability, you can use it to read files by accessing an internal-only service, running on localhost on port 6566.

-learn to troubleshoot JavaScript.

 ## Scan and enumerate

 - burpsuite active scan